Welcome to Ants Class, a mixed Reception/Year 1 classroom!

 Each half term, our class learning centres around a "Big Question".
 We use this to enhance our children's talk and philosophical thinking skills.
 We will be exploring this question in all areas of our learning.

-Our Big Question this term is: "What does it mean to help someone?"
+Our Big Question this term is: "Should scientists bring dinosaurs back to life?"

 Areas of Learning

 With our Year 1 children, we will be exploring the National Curriculum.
-The focus subjects are:
+The focus subjects are English, Maths, Science, History, Geography, Computing, Modern Foreign Language, Art, Design & Technology, Religious Education, Physical Education, and Personal, Social, Health, and Economic Education.

 Once the children begin school full time, they will be given a reading record and reading book.
 They must bring this reading record and reading book to school with them every day, even if it does not need changing.
 When the children arrive at school, they must put the record and book into the book basket.
 Their books will be changed once they have read the book once or twice.
 Please try to read with your child every night, even if only for 10 minutes!
 It will significantly help them to develop their reading skills.